-Employees who experience a qualifying change in status which terminates their participation in the program (either voluntarily or involuntarily, such as termination of employment) will have an effective date of the last day of the pay period following the issue date of the final paycheck.
+Employees who experience a qualifying change in status which terminates their participation in the program (either voluntarily or involuntarily, such as termination of employment) will have an effective date of the last day worked.
 Eligible expenses may only be submitted for reimbursement if they were incurred on or prior to that date.